Mastering srcset and sizes for Responsive Layouts

 >

 - Safari rounds fractional DPR values aggressively.
-Always provide
+Provide

 1x,2x, and3xwidth buckets to prevent blurry rendering on high-density displays. - Chromeβs preloader ignores

-loading="lazy"for above-the-fold images.
-Useloading="eager"for LCP candidates to avoid fetch delays. decoding="async"offloads decompression from the main thread.
-This directly reduces INP contention during heavy layout passes.
+loading="lazy"for above-the-fold images β useloading="eager"for LCP candidates. decoding="async"offloads decompression from the main thread, reducing INP contention during heavy layout passes.

 Extending Beyond Resolution Switching

-When srcset alone cannot address compositional changes across breakpoints, engineers must transition to art direction workflows.
-The Art Direction with the HTML Picture Element pattern enables format and crop switching.
-This complements the density-based resolution logic covered here.
-Visual hierarchy remains intact while maintaining pipeline efficiency.
+When srcset alone cannot address compositional changes across breakpoints, transition to art direction workflows.
+The Art Direction with the HTML Picture Element pattern enables format and crop switching that complements the density-based resolution logic here.

 Fallback strategies must account for legacy environments and format fragmentation.
-Native <img> srcset fallbacks are automatic.
-Browsers ignore unsupported descriptors and default to the src attribute.
-For progressive enhancement, wrap elements in <picture> with <source type="image/avif"> tags.
-CDN-level Accept header routing further optimizes delivery.
-Serve WebP or AVIF based on client headers while letting srcset act as the width selector.
+Native <img> srcset fallbacks are automatic β browsers ignore unsupported descriptors and default to src.
+For progressive enhancement, wrap elements in <picture> with <source type="image/avif"> tags:

 | Format | Chrome | Firefox | Safari | Edge | Fallback Required |